SEO-Insights/seo-insights/README.md

 ![](img/seo-insights-header.png)

-SEO Insights is a Google Chrome extension to display the most important information of a website at a glance.
+SEO Insights is a Chrome extension to display the most important information of a website at a glance.

 *Read this in other languages: [English](README.md), [Deutsch](README.de.md)*